 Limited liability companies in Arizona are not obliged to submit their annual (or biennial) reports.
 For more details on how to file an annual report or state-specific fee, read our article on LLC annual (or biennial) report.

 In Arizona, you do not need to submit an annual report and generally, LLCs do not have to pay annual state franchise tax.
 Moreover, if your LLC has decided to pay taxes in its default status, the state of Arizona does not doesn’t impose a state-level income tax on your LLC .

 Due date: March15th if you’re a calendar year filer.

 Additional Information on Forming an LLC in Arizona

-If you have an LLC in any other state and wish to open a franchise in Arizona or want to form an LLC in Arizona while you are a non-Arizona resident, you can register your business as a foreign LLC by mailing Foreign LLC Application at Arizona Corporation Commission, Corporate Filings Section,1300 W. Washington St. Phoenix, AZ 85007
+If you have set up an LLC in any other state and wish to open a franchise in Arizona or want to form an LLC in Arizona while you are a non-Arizona resident, can download a foreign LLC application:

 Obtaining a Certificate of Good Standing in Arizona

-You can request an online certificate of compliance from the Arizona Corporation Commission’s website using the following link.
+You can request the certificate of good standing from Arizona Corporation Commission’s website using the following link.

 Aisha Noreen is an owner of a small business with more than 9 years of experience in the marketing industry.
 With the wisdom of an old soul, she always seeks innovation and mind-blowing ROI techniques.
 Her unique approach helped many small businesses thrive and she can surprise you in many ways as well.
 Believe it or not, her energy, passion, and creativity are contagious enough to transform your business and take it to another level.